Germany rejects fans' early return to soccer stadiums | DW | 10.08.2020

 The health minister in the eastern German state of Saxony had last month announced that events with more than 1,000 participants would be allowed from September 1 — provided that hygiene rules were observed and contact tracing was implemented.

-That would have made Saxony's RB Leipzig he first Bundesliga club to play matches with spectators in the stadium since the coronavirus outbreak, something which now looks in doubt.
+That would have made Saxony's RB Leipzig the first Bundesliga club to play matches with spectators in the stadium since the coronavirus outbreak, something which now looks in doubt.

 Read more: DFL preparing for the return of Bundesliga fans